thewhitetulip/build-app-with-python-antitextbook/manuscript/05-constructs.md

 > Note: break and continue work with loops only, either `for` or `while`.

+## Exercise:
+1. Print all numbers from 0 till 10 except 4 and 5.
+1. Print all numbers from 0 till 20 except those divisible by 3.
+1. a = [1,2,3,4,5], take an integer as input from the user.
+Print all numbers which are less than the input number using break.

 #### pass
 Pass can be used as an empty placeholder in places where you don't have anything to add.